 - Put the flat side of the patch on your fingertip.
 Place the patch against your gum and to the left or right of your front teeth.
 Gently push it up as high as it will go.
-Then push on the patch from the outside of your mouth for at least 30 seconds.
+Then press on the patch from the outside of your lip for at least 30 seconds.
 The patch should stick to your gum.

 - Do not chew or swallow the patch.